top of page

 There are, however, lots of options for us to help manage the stress in our lives and ultimately take greater responsibility for our health and wellbeing.

-I also encouraged clients to make small changes and improvements in their lives, through so-called "lifestyle medicine", to significantly improve their health and wellbeing.
+I also encouraged clients to make small changes and improvements in their lives, through so-called "lifestyle medicine", to significantly improve their health and well-being.

 The good news is - it works!